-Practice, practice, practice: Studies show that the risk of a crash diminishes with experience.
-The more time you can spend driving with your teen, the less likely it is they'll crash when they begin driving alone.
-Driving in a variety of circumstances is equally important.
-While using this program, you should drive on all types of roads.
-Make sure your teen gets exposure to a variety of roadways, and in different conditions as well: at night; in rain, fog, and snow; and in heavy and light traffic.
+Consistent and varied practice: Studies show that the risk of a crash diminishes with experience.
+The more time you can spend driving with your teen, the less likely it will be that they'll crash when they begin driving alone.
+Driving in a variety of circumstances is equally important, along with consistent practice.
+Don't try to compress all the driving time in one or two months.
+Make sure your teen gets exposure to all types of roads and in different conditions as well: at night; in rain, fog, and snow; and in heavy and light traffic.